-Marketing and promotion are often overlooked but are absolutely essential if you want your business to thrive and grow.
+Marketing and promotion are often overlooked but are absolutely essential for your small business to thrive and grow.
 It is a huge topic deserving of more than one piece.
-In this previous article we covered how segmentation and targeting can help you more effectively reach your customers.
-In this blog we are moving to the next stage and looking at not only the different ways you can do promotion but at how to choose the right channels to be more effective and save money.
+In this previous article, we covered how segmentation and targeting can help you more effectively reach your customers.
+In this blog we are moving to the next stage and looking at how a small business can choose the right promotion channels to be more effective and save money.

 Buyer personas are a detailed breakdown of everything about your ideal buyer.
 What their challenges are?
 What they are interested in?
 How they want to be talked to?
 Where they go to find information?
-This is crucial for some more obvious reasons – If your target group is pensioners you are not going to refer to them as Dude in your marketing materials and are less likely to find them on TikTok.
+This is crucial for some more obvious reasons: if your target group is pensioners you are not going to refer to them as ‘Dude’ in your marketing materials and you are less likely to find them on TikTok.

 But it is also really important for several other reasons:

-Writing it down keeps you focused and on message – When you are engrossed in writing some great copy, or come across some cheap keywords that you are tempted to buy, sometimes when you finish you find you have gone off message.
+Keeping you focused and on message – When you are engrossed in writing some great copy, or come across some cheap keywords that you are tempted to buy, sometimes, when you finish, you find you have gone off message.
 If you write it down and continually refer to it, it keeps you on track.

-It will help you with choosing the right marketing channels – Writing down where your customers go to find information will allow you to target them properly.
-It is essential for choosing the right keywords you will use to optimize your website and social posts and it can help you to find interesting niches.
-For example, finding out that your customers also all go to the local tennis club allows you an opportunity to see if you can put an ad in their bar.
+Choosing the right marketing channels – Writing down where your customers go to find information will allow you to target them properly, help you choose the right keywords to optimize your website and social posts, and it can help you to find interesting niches.
+For example, finding out that your customers all go to the local tennis club allows you an opportunity to see if you can put an ad in their bar.

-It will arm you with the information you need to build out more sophisticated marketing campaigns – Hint: don’t expect one piece of promotion is going to be enough.
-You will need to prepare marketing collaterals that approach where your buyer is on their journey.
+It arms you with the information you need to build out more sophisticated marketing campaigns – You shouldn’t expect one piece of promotion is going to be enough; you will need to prepare marketing col laterals that address where your buyer is on each stage of their journey.

 Choosing Promotion Channels